 - Rejuvenates all tissues in the body*

-- Builds ojas for healthy immune response and youthfulness*
+- Builds ojas for supporting a healthy immune response and youthfulness*

 - Tonifies the reproductive system*